-Career and Experiential Education Services is designed to meet the career counseling and job placement needs of all Eastern Connecticut State University students, from freshman year through graduation.
-Alumni are also assisted in their search for new or be tter job opportunities.
-Programs and services are designed to guide and support while fostering self -direction and personal responsibility in career/life planning.
+Career Services is designed to meet the career counseling and employment needs of all Eastern Connecticut State University students, from freshman year through graduation.
+Alumni are also assisted in their search for new or better career opportunities.
+Programs and services are designed to guide and support while fostering self-direction and personal responsibility in career/life planning.
 The office helps students at any point during their college years to:

-- identify and evaluate skills, interests, abilities and values - relate academic pursuits to career goals and objectives - gather factual information about occupational fields - build an awareness of the world of work - define personally meaningful career objectives - develop job-search skills - find rewarding employment after college
+- identify and evaluate skills, interests, abilities, and values - relate academic pursuits to career goals and objectives - gather factual information about occupational fields - build an awareness of the world of work - define personally meaningful career objectives - develop job-search skills - explore cooperative education and internship opportunities - find rewarding careers after college